World War 2 History: Soviet Submarine Captain Deadliest in History

 In 1993, twenty-seven years after Marinesko's death, Mikhail Gorbachev posthumously bestowed upon him the “Hero of the Soviet Union” for his feat of sinking 42,000 tons of enemy shipping.
 Nowhere was it noted that about 13,400 souls went down with all that tonnage-- a macabre record that will likely stand until some submarine captain launches his nuclear missiles.

-Sinking of MV Wilhelm Gustloff
+Dramatization of the Sinking of MV Wilhelm Gustloff

 © 2016 David Hunt